 How to Get Rid of Melon Aphids Naturally

-Control aphids as soon as you spot them to avoid major damage.
-Below are some natural remedies you can try so you can enjoy a bountiful harvest.
+Control aphids as soon as you spot them to avoid significant damage.
+Below are some natural remedies you can try to enjoy a bountiful harvest.

 1. Row Covers